WATER EFFICIENCY / Wet – FAQ

 - WHERE DO YOU GET THE (ET) EVAPOTRANSPIRATION INFORMATION?

 WET is a communication tool to help you conserve water.
 Although the WET program is not used in calculating your water bill, if you reduce the amount of water you use, you will also reduce the amount of money you spend on water.
 Water targets are a scientific method of calculating the water needs at a residence and are implemented to promote more efficient water use.
 Water Efficiency Target (WET) targets are provided to most individually metered residential homes and are based on the specific indoor and outdoor water needs of each individual residence.

-We are currently in the midst of one of the worst droughts in the history of California.
-Therefore, the State Water Resources Control Board has issued mandatory water use restrictions; (see 2015-Drought) however, NCWD is now able to take into account the drought planning that the district and this valley has been preparing for, for years.
+The State Water Resources Control Board has issued mandatory water use restrictions. however, SCV Water – Newhall Division is now able to take into account the drought planning that the district and this valley has been preparing for, for years.
 WET is a tool to empower customers to achieve efficient water use.
 Although you may already be using water efficiently, you still may need to reduce your water consumption in response to California legislation (SBx7-7) requiring per-capita water use in the state to be reduced by 20 percent by 2020.